Dist. 9, Art. 1, Q. 2

 Book I: On the Mystery of the Trinity · Distinction 9

+Quaestio II.
 Utrum in divinis generatio distinguat inter gignentem et genitum.

 Secundo quaeritur, utrum generatio in divinis sit personarum distinctiva.
 Et quod sic, ostenditur hoc modo.